nkanderson/ECE585-llc/testing/testPlan.md

 system.
 Instead there are paradigms and practices to employ when writing tests to attempt to catch important edge case bugs.
 These paradigms and practices are:
 * Invalid inputs, does your program crash when you send in random garbage?
-* boundary value testing, what happens when you exceed boundaries?
+* Boundary value testing, what happens when you exceed boundaries?
-*
+* regression testing, have previously fixed bugs been introduced?